 The City has hundreds of great recreation and leisure programs to choose from such as swimming, arts and crafts, and sport and fitness that help residents stay active and healthy.
 That’s why we offer reduced rates for our registered programs and Leisure Passes.
 Visit the Affordable Access Program to find out more.

 The Bike Program offers Regina residents and groups the opportunity to receive a free used bicycle.
 Bicycles will be given out in as is condition and may require repair.
-Applications for the program will be available again in March 2020.

 Bus Discount Program